ligurio/litclock/README.md

 ## Usage

-### Console
+### Command-line console

-There is a shell script `litclock` that shows a quote for a current time:
+The shell script `litclock` shows a quote for a current time:

 > $ date
 >